jupcan/toggl-card/README.md

 Dependencies are listed in the go module and can be installed running **make get** if desired.
 Mainly 3 of them have been used:

-1. github.com/google/uuid - to create UUIDs that unequivocally represent decks
+1. [github.com/google/uuid](github.com/google/uuid) - to create UUIDs that unequivocally represent decks
-2. github.com/gorilla/mux - to implement a router and dispatcher for matching incoming requests to their respective handler
+2. [github.com/gorilla/mux](github.com/google/uuid) - to implement a router and dispatcher for matching incoming requests to their respective handler
-3. github.com/stretchr/testify - to make easier the tests development by the use of common assertions functions
+3. [github.com/stretchr/testify](github.com/google/uuid) - to make easier the tests development by the use of common assertions functions

 Use **make all** to run all tests, see the results, build de api binary file and execute it.
-The router will be listening for requests in the port 8080 by default.
+The router will be listening for requests in localhost 8080 port by default.

 ## Usage